alxgknet/SSO---ASP.NET/README.md

 # SSO---ASP.NET

-this will be a simple solution that demonstrates how to use single sign on with different ASP.NET MVC solutions
+simple ASP.NET solution to demonstrate how to use single sign on.
+In order to make it simple, there is no repository, user name and password are hardcoded